Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 Slaves can assume that the master will never enumerate more than 128 devices, so they do not need to check if their address would become invalid.

+When a slave receives an unknown broadcast command, it should drop off the bus and not send any handshaking bits.

 .. admonition:: Rationale: Number of slaves